Galaxy A20 offers a great design but it is an average performer with a long-lasting battery.

-During heavy usage, the smartphone does not give a poor performance but at the same time, it is not too great as well.
-During a dedicated gaming session we played heavy games including PUBG, Asphalt 9, Deer Hunter, Real Racing 3, etc. for an hour, and aside from slight lag while switching apps and drop of frames in PUBG, we did not encounter any major issue.
+During heavy usage, the smartphone does not give an ideal performance, but at the same time, it is not too great as well.
+During a dedicated gaming session, we played big games, including PUBG, Asphalt 9, Deer Hunter, Real Racing 3, etc. for an hour, and aside from slight lag while switching apps and drop of frames in PUBG, we did not encounter any significant issue.

-It is a given that Galaxy A20 cannot be expected to be at par with other gaming phones in the market but if you want to be able to play heavy games while holding a stylish phone, Galaxy A20 is not a bad option.
+It is a given that Galaxy A20 cannot be expected to be on par with other gaming phones in the market, but if you want to be able to play heavy games while holding a stylish phone, Galaxy A20 is not a bad option.

-In the camera department, we have a pretty standard dual camera setup featuring a 13MP main sensor and a 5MP ultra-wide-angle lens.
+In the camera department, we have a pretty standard dual camera setup featuring a 13MP primary sensor and a 5MP ultra-wide-angle lens.

-The interface of the camera app is quite simple where you can slide between different modes like Pro, Photo, Video and Live Focus from the bottom bar while you can switch between main and ultra-wide-angle lens via a toggle near the bottom of the display.
+The interface of the camera app is quite simple, where you can slide between different modes like Pro, Photo, Video, and Live Focus from the bottom bar.
+At the same time, you can switch between the main and ultra-wide-angle lens via a toggle near the bottom of the display.

 You can see how the phone’s camera has preserved the warmer tones of the sky at dusk.

-When it comes to low-light photography, Galaxy A20 fails to churn out good photos and the pictures end up with visible noise.
-It also struggles to control the lighting in low-light conditions which results in slightly overexposed pictures.
+When it comes to low-light photography, Galaxy A20 fails to churn out good photos, and the pictures end up with visible noise.
+It also struggles to control the lighting in low-light conditions, which results in slightly overexposed images.

 The ultra-wide-angle lens further blows out the artificial light at night and distorts the details at the far sides of the photograph.

-Just like many other camera phones, it is no possible to capture details of the subject when you are taking a picture against the sun but you can control the bursting light by enabling the HDR mode from the camera settings, which is not ideal in Samsung Galaxy A20.
+Just like many other camera phones, it is not possible to capture details of the subject when you are taking a picture against the sun.
+Still, you can control the bursting light to some extent by enabling the HDR mode from the camera settings, which is not ideal in Samsung Galaxy A20.

-The Auto-focus of Galaxy A20 struggles indoors and you have to deliberately tap on the screen to lock the focus of the phone’s camera.
-In the picture below, we managed to capture the neon sign of Haveli by using HDR mode and manually adjusting the camera’s focus for producing just an average image.
+The Auto-focus of Galaxy A20 struggles indoors, and you have to deliberately tap on the screen to lock the focus of the phone’s camera.
+In the picture below, we managed to capture the neon sign of the Haveli restaurant by using HDR mode and manually adjusting the camera’s focus for producing just an average image.

-As you can see below, in auto mode, the background is illuminated but the image is overall oversaturated.
-However, in the Pro mode by tweaking some of the settings, we have managed to salvage most of the details of Minar-e-Pakistan, from its base to the green light at the top.
+As you can see below, in auto mode, the background is illuminated, but the image is overexposed.
+However, in the Pro mode, by tweaking some of the settings, we have managed to salvage most of the details of Minar-e-Pakistan, from its base to the green light at the top.

-Samsung Galaxy A20 does not come with a depth sensor which is why all the live focus portrait shots are taken with the help of the phone’s software.
-As you can see below, the edge detection is not too bad and the background blur is not too aggressive to make the picture seem artificial.
+Samsung Galaxy A20 does not come with a depth sensor, which is why all the live focus portrait shots are taken with the help of the phone’s software, which is not consistent.
+As you can see below, the edge detection is not too bad, and the background blur is not too aggressive to make the picture seem artificial.

 For selfies, Galaxy A20 offers an 8MP camera that resides inside the phone’s Infinity-V notch.
-It offers beautification options to smoothen the skin tone and Live focus option for adding a bokeh effect.
+It provides beautification options to smoothen the skin tone and Live focus option for adding a bokeh effect.

-Samsung Galaxy A20 is a good budget device that offers decent performance and impressive long-lasting battery life.
-Though the HD+ screen resolution may turn you away from the 6.4 inches of Super AMOLED screen, the Type C charging port, fast charging capability and a 3GB RAM can sure entice into giving this smartphone a shot as a personal handheld gadget.
+Samsung Galaxy A20 is a useful budget device that offers decent performance and remarkably long-lasting battery life.
+Though the HD+ screen resolution may turn you away from the 6.4 inches of Super AMOLED screen, the Type C charging port, fast charging capability, and a 3GB RAM can sure entice into giving this smartphone a shot as a personal handheld gadget.

 The fingerprint sensor, a feature that is now a part of even entry-level phones, is a major con for this device unless the company fixes it with a new software update.

-If you are a fan of Samsungs design, you can surely opt for Galaxy A20 but if you are willing to spend a tiny bit more amount, you can find Xiaomi’s Redmi Note 7 featuring 4GB RAM, Qualcomm Snapdragon 660 chipset, a 48MP main rear camera and a massive 4000mAh battery in just Rs.
-34,999 (priced recorded at the time of launch).
+If you are a fan of Samsung’s design, you can surely opt for Galaxy A20.
+Still, if you are willing to spend a tiny bit more amount, you can find Xiaomi’s Redmi Note 7 featuring 4GB RAM, Qualcomm Snapdragon 660 chipset, a 48MP primary rear camera and a massive 4000mAh battery in just PKR 34,999 (launch price).